 Scholarships and achievement grants are offered and awarded to deserving students based on scholastic merit and financial need as an integral part of the recipient's total financial aid package.
 The academic scholarship program at MVSU is designed to recognize and reward those students who have exemplified academic excellence.
-To demonstrate its commitment to talented students, the University annually awards a number of academic scholarships to qualified applicants.
+To demonstrate its commitment to talented students, the University annually awards several academic scholarships to qualified applicants.
 These scholarships are awarded on a competitive basis and are renewable at the end of each year for a four-year period for entering freshmen and a two-year period for junior college graduates.
 Policies concerning scholarships are determined by the department administering the scholarship.
 A description of each scholarship is as follows:

-- Presidential Academic Scholarship: This scholarship is awarded to Incoming Freshmen with a cumulative high school GPA 3.0; an ACT score of 24 or above or SAT equivalent.
-The scholarship covers tuition, room, board, fees and a book allowance of \$500.
-(Room and board charges will only be awarded if the student resides on-campus).
+• Presidential Academic Scholarship: This scholarship is awarded to Incoming Freshmen with a cumulative high school GPA of 3.0; an ACT score of 24 or above or SAT equivalent.
+The scholarship covers tuition, room, board, fees, and a book allowance of \$500.
+(Room and board charges will only be awarded if the student resides on-

+- campus).
 The scholarship is renewable for 3 years with a maintained cumulative 3.25 GPA and 30 earned credits each year (fall and spring semesters only).
 Deadline: February 1 - Vice President's Scholarship: This scholarship is awarded to Incoming Freshmen with a cumulative high school GPA of 3.0; an ACT score of 22-23 or SAT equivalent.
 The scholarship covers full tuition and fees and a book allowance of \$300.
 The scholarship is renewable for 3 years with a maintained cumulative 3.0 GPA and 30 earned credits each year (fall and spring semesters only).
 Deadline: February 1 - University Scholarship: This scholarship is awarded to Incoming Freshmen with a cumulative high school GPA of 3.0; an ACT score of 20-21 or SAT equivalent.
 It covers 1/2 tuition and fees and a book allowance of \$200.
 The scholarship is renewable for 3 years with a maintained cumulative 3.0 GPA and 30 earned credits each year (fall and spring semesters only).
-Deadline: February 1 - Valedictorian/Salutatorian Academic Scholarship Green And White: This scholarship is awarded to Incoming First-time Freshmen who have attained the honor of being the Valedictorian or Salutatorian of the their high school graduating class.
+Deadline: February 1 - Valedictorian/Salutatorian Academic Scholarship Green and White: This scholarship is awarded to Incoming First-time Freshmen who have attained the honor of being the Valedictorian or Salutatorian of their high school graduating class.
 The scholarship covers full tuition and fees and a \$200 book allowance.
 It is renewable with a maintained cumulative 3.0 GPA and 30 earned credits each year (fall and spring semesters only).
+Deadline: June 15th - Transfer Scholarship Valley: This scholarship is awarded to Transfer Students who received an Associate's degree from a regionally accredited community/junior college with an overall cumulative GPA of 3.25 or higher.
+The scholarship covers tuition only and a \$300 book allowance.
+It is renewable with a maintained cumulative 3.0 GPA and 30 earned credits each year for two years (fall and spring semesters only).
 Deadline: June 15th

-- Transfer Scholarship Valley: This scholarship is awarded to Transfer Students who received an Associate's degree from a regionally accredited community/junior college with an overall cumulative GPA of 3.25 or higher.
-The scholarship covers tuition only and a \$300 book allowance.
-It is renewable with a maintained cumulative 3.0 GPA and 30 earned credits each year (fall and spring semesters only).
-Deadline: June 15th - Diversity Grant: At MVSU, we welcome students from all ethnic backgrounds.
-In an effort to promote and obtain the educational benefits of a diverse student body, the University offers a diversity grant to newly enrolling minority students (Caucasian or other non-African American ethnicities).
-Upon enrolling, awarded students must be enrolled in a degree-seeking program and are required to maintain a grade point average of 2.5 or above.
-In addition, all allocations are based upon funding availability.